tstillwell/appengine_multiblog/README.md

 #### New Code / Features
 If you feel new features should be added and you know how to implement them:

-Ensure any python code is PEP8 compliant,and any HTML is valid HTML5.
+Ensure any python code is PEP8 compliant, and any HTML is valid HTML5.

 Then simply create a Pull Request with a brief summary of your changes and the update will be reviewed